okiyama/tixy-rpi-led-panel/README.md

 You will need to setup your Raspberry Pi and LED Panel to work using hzeller's rpi-rgb-led-matrix library: https://github.com/hzeller/rpi-rgb-led-matrix

 Use a Raspberry Pi 4.
-I started out this project using a Pi 2 and it get less than 1 FPS.
+I started out this project using a Pi 2 and it got less than 1 FPS.
 Upgraded to the Pi 4 and it gets 120+ FPS.
 The 3 might be okay, I'm not sure.

 # Installation